Best Flight Operations Assistant Training in Bangalore · Airline Operations

 • ICAO Annex 6 — Operation of aircraft

-• DGCA CAR requirements for Flight Dispatchers
+• DGCA CAR requirements for Flight Operations Assistants

 • AIP India — En-route and aerodrome information